Husky110/PSHandHistoryManager/README.md

 #### But what if the afk-player is involed in the flop/turn/river or the only one besides me in the hand?
 In that case PokerStarsHandHistoryManager uses a fake-player, which replaces the afk-player.
-With that way, you don't loose any data on the other players.
+With that way, you don't lose any data on the other players.
 During the setup it tells you the name of the fake-player, so it can be identified within the database of your HUD.
 This fake-player has a randomized name, so noone can make himself undetectable by using the fake-playername as accountname.

-## Why is the programm OpenSource and free?
+## Why is the program OpenSource and free?
 It came to my mind to monetarize this tool, but if PokerStars is not willing to help me here (see "What is the roadmap?")
 I will need the community.
 Besides that, it looks like cheating to me that some people have access to an advantage, which other people don't have.
 And I want this tool to be evaluated and allowed by PokerStars.